-The problem of Keyboard not working on your Laptop might be related to minor software glitches.
-Hence, completely Power OFF your Laptop.
+The problem of Keyboard not working on your Windows Laptop might be related to minor software glitches.

-Wait for 2 minutes and then Restart your computer.
+2. Wait for 2 minutes and Restart your computer.

 2. Use Keyboard Shortcuts

-2. Locate the Key with Lock Icon on the Keyboard of your Laptop.
-Depending on the manufacturer of your Laptop, it could be the Escape Key, F10 Key or another key.
+2. Press the key with Lock Icon on the keyboard of your Laptop.
+Depending on the manufacturer, the key with the Lock Icon could be the Escape Key, F10 Key or another key.

-3. Hold down the Shift key and press the Lock Icon Key.
+3. Press and Hold down the Shift key and press the Lock Icon Key.

 3. Disable Filter Keys

 The Filter Keys setting in Windows 10 allows the computer to control how it deals with accidental repeated keystrokes.
 However, this setting can sometimes cause problems with certain Keyboards.

 1. Open Settings on your computer and click on Ease of Access.

 2. On the next screen, select Keyboard in the left-pane.
 In the right-pane, turn-off Filter Keys option.